 Authorities targeted companies that were known to employ people without legal status.
 Targeted establishments included grocery stores, nail salons, and takeout joints.

 Video of the arrests was made public by the Home Office.
 Minister Dame Angela Eagle justified the action, saying it was necessary to reveal the truth about illegal labour.
-She maintained that demonstrating enforcement in action serves to dissuade prospective migrants who have been duped by smugglers' misleading claims.
+She maintained that demonstrating enforcement in action serves to dissuade prospective migrants who smugglers’ misleading claims have duped.

-The pressure on immigration is being felt by Labour politicians.
+Labour politicians are feeling the pressure on immigration.
 Some party members are concerned about losing supporters to Reform UK seven months after a significant election victory.
-Some call for additional legal migration channels and a change in emphasis to the advantages of immigration, while others support strict enforcement.
+Some advocate for additional legal migration channels and a shift in emphasis to the benefits of immigration, while others support stricter enforcement.

 Fines, Arrests, and Deportations

 Authorities conducted 5,424 site visits and made 3,930 arrests between July and January.
-Those who were found to have employed unauthorized labour were issued 1,090 civil penalty notices.
-Fines for companies found guilty can reach £60,000 for each unauthorized employee.
+Those who were found to have employed unauthorised labour were issued 1,090 civil penalty notices.
+Fines for companies found guilty can reach £60,000 for each unauthorised employee.

 Moreover, the government increased deportations.
 Four of the biggest return flights in UK history, according to the Home Office, involved the removal of over 800 persons.
 Critics, such as Nigel Farage of Reform UK, contend that these initiatives are insufficient.
 In January alone, he noted, 1,098 migrants entered the UK aboard small boats.